gaultier/c/libclang-plugin/README.md

 ### Why this plugin?

 `clang-tidy` reports this issue when trying to pass such a variable as argument to a function, but that's all.
 We want to detect all problematic locations, even when the variable is not passed to a function.
+Also, `clang-tidy` only reports one location and exits.

 `clang` does not report any issue even when called with `-Weverything`.